• Home

 Spicy Version

-Use hot Italian sausage and a can of hot Rotel.
-Taste the soup before serving — it builds more than you might expect after eight hours, especially with both heat sources.
+Add a can of hot rotel and hot Italian sausage.
+Taste the soup before serving.
+It builds more than you might expect after eight hours especially with both sources of heat.
+If you’re sensitive to heat, choose one or the other, not both.

 Creamy Version